Cray-HPE/docs-csm/operations/utility_storage/Ceph_Service_Check_Script_Usage.md

         ceph-service-status.sh -s <service name> # will find the where the service is running and report its status
 ```

 **`Important:`** By default this output of this command will not be verbose.
-This is to accomodate goss testing.
+This is to accommodate goss testing.
 For manual runs, please use the `-v true` flag.

 **`Important:`** If you encounter this message `parse error: Invalid numeric literal at line 1, column 5` that is indicating that the cached ssh keys in known_hosts are no longer valid.
 The simple fix is `> ~/.ssh/known_hosts` and re-run the script.
 It will update the keys.

 ## Examples